What Are Two Key Elements in Deciding How to Collect Data for Marketing Research?

 Pros:

-✔ Cost-effective and time-saving: Since the data already exists, businesses can access it quickly without investing in extensive research efforts.
+Cost-effective and time-saving: Since the data already exists, businesses can access it quickly without incurring the costs of extensive research efforts.

-✔ Broad insights: Secondary data can offer a wider industry perspective and trends that might be difficult to obtain through primary research alone.
+Broad insights: Secondary data can provide a broader industry perspective and trends that may be difficult to obtain through primary research alone.

 Cons:

-✖ Quality and accuracy concerns: The reliability of secondary data depends on the source’s credibility.
+Quality and accuracy concerns: The reliability of secondary data depends on the credibility of the source.
 Outdated or biased information can lead to misleading conclusions.

 Qualitative vs. Quantitative Research